shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 They made it back to the village before dusk.
 It was a sizable village, made up of several buildings and huts, all out of brick and mortar.
 Wooden doors and shutters kept the draft out.
 About one in a dozen buildings had a second story, dwarfing the common houses with their higher importance.
 One such building was the Grand Barracks, where Ersatzica and her siblings lived.
 Occasionally their mother would visit, usually once per day.

 Mother opened their bedroom door without knocking.
-A tall black and white wolf, her figure occupied the majority of the small doorframe.
+A tall black and white wolf, her figure occupied most of the small doorframe.
 Her eyes were focused with intent.
 Her mouth betrayed no sign of a smile.
 The necklace dangling from her neck consisted of a single canine tooth.
 Her chest fur was neatly brushed.
 Her tail was half the length that it should have been.
 "What's the report?"

 Lemilay poofed out her chest, imitating her mother, and spoke like she was giving a speech.
 "Hello, mother.
 We found six cats on our side…"